Making a budget

 Deduct from your sparkly grand-total, the money that you have to spend.
 Usually on those boring-but-essential things like shelter and food.
 Outgoings most of us have are:

-- Bills, including mobile, internet and TV licence
+- Bills, including council tax, mobile, electricity, water and internet

 - Food – work out how much you roughly spend a week and then multiply it by four